daveredfern/daveredfern/content/about.md

 ## About this website

 See my [style guide](/style-guide/) to find out about this website.
-I also keep a [uses page](/uses/) that includes what technology I use on this website.
+I also keep a [uses page](/uses/) that includes the technology I use on this website.

 ## Soppy thanks